zkopru-network/merchant-service/README.md

 The core purchase flow is powered by the private [atomic swap](https://docs.zkopru.network/how-it-works/atomic-swap) feature in Zkopru.

-- Merchants setup the store and list the items for sale.
-Currently only ERC721 tokens are supported.
-- NFTs listed for sale and their price is stored in the merchant's server, and not on the chain.
-- When a customer visit the UI app, a Zkopru node is run in the browser and syncs with the network.
-- App will connect to the server and loads the items available for sale.
-Server will also send information required to create the purchase transaction (UTXO hash).
-- Customer will be able to purchase an item by creating a UTXO that match the one provided by the merchant.
-- The transaction will also include the `swap` value which is the expected UTXO hash of the purchased item.
-- UI app send the signed transaction (with the help of Zkopru extension), and the ZKSnark proof to the merchant server.
-- Server creates a corresponding UTXO and the proof, and submit both transactions to a coordinator.
-- Coordinator includes both transactions in a block.
-- The salt required for creating the UTXO can be generated in the app and passed to the merchant server along with the transaction.
-- When the server and customers browser nodes sync fully, the swap would be complete.

 ### Example:

-Assume Merchant want to sell a NFT for 1.5 ETH, and Alice is planning to purchase it.
+Suppose a merchant want to sell a NFT for 1.5 ETH, and Alice is planning to purchase it.

 - Assume Alice has 2 ETH in her wallet.
-- She will spend her 2ETH note, and create two UTXOs
+- She will create a Zkopru L2 transaction that spend her 2ETH note, and create two output notes:
   - one for the merchant for 1.5ETH
   - and another UTXO of 0.5ETH for herself.
-- She will also include a desired `swap` note in the transaction which would be the hash of UTXO of NFT with Alice as the owner.
-- Merchant will create a transaction with spending the note for NFT and creating an output UTXO for the NFT with Alice as the recipient.
-The transaction will also include the swap note for UTXO corresponding to 1.5ETH to the merchant.
+- Merchant will create a transaction with spending the note for NFT and creating an output UTXO for the NFT with Alice as the owner.
+- Both the transactions will include a desired `swap` note which is the UTXO hash of the asset each party would be receiving.
+This is required for a successful atomic swap in the network.

+### Detailed flow

+- Merchants setup a server that store assets for sale and the inventory in a database.
+The server would also be running a Zkopru node.
+- `Merchant Admin` app can be used to manage the inventory and see the orders.
+- Customers use the frontend `app` to view the products (tokens) available for purchase, including their price and metadata.
+- Customer create a transaction to transfer the `ETH` required to purchase the item, and send the transaction to the merchant server.
+- Merchant server create a transaction to transfer the asset to the customer, and send both the transactions to a coordinator.
+- Both customer and merchant will have the `swap` field in the transaction which is the expected UTXO hash of asset bought/sold.
+- `salt` required to generate the UTXO hash for the `swap` key in the transaction can be generated in the UI app and passed to the server along with the transaction.
+- Coordinator includes both transactions received from the merchant in one block.

+### Notes / Assumptions

+- Assets for sale has to be moved to Zkopru network by th merchant.
+- Customer facing app interact with Zkopru network using the browser extension.
+- The service is only support one store at the moment.
+- Only ERC721 and ERC20 tokens are supported.

 <br />

 ## Domain
--
+- **Merchant**: Vendor who sells the product.
+- **Product**: Item/asset that is available for sale.
+All products are tokens in either ERC20 or ERC721 format.
+- **Inventory**: Quantity of a product/asset available for sale.
+Stored along with the product.
+- **Order**: Transaction corresponding to the purchase of an item.